datavzrd/datavzrd.github.io/src/docs/advanced_tutorial.rst

 Now look into the generated `config.yaml` file we can see that the table names and paths have been generated dynamically for each movie.
-The configuration is now ready to be used with datavzrd to generate the report:
+The configuration is now ready to be used with Datavzrd to generate the report:

 .. code-block:: bash